w3f/w3f-education/docs/Rust/section7/iterators.md

 }
 ```

 The `next()` method is the heart of an `Iterator`'s functionality, as it's the only method needed to implement the `Iterator` trait.  `next()` returns the next item as `Some(value)` from the iterator, and returns `None` once it's complete.

-Notice that despite `Iterator` being able to iterate over many types, it uses an associated type `Item`.
-The use of an assoicated type allows for the type implementing the trait to specify the desired outcome, versus a generic would have the developer impose some type which may be incorrect.
+Notice that although `Iterator` can iterate over many types, it uses an associated type, `Item`.
+Using an associated type allows the type implementing the trait to specify the desired outcome, versus a generic would have the developer impose some type that may be incorrect.

 ## "Consuming" An Iterator & Iterator Methods

-As a result of implementing `Iterator`, there are a few key methods one can use to modify a sequence of items.
+As a result of implementing `Iterator`, one can use a few key methods to modify a sequence of items.
 For more information on available methods, it is highly encouraged to read through the Rust documentation for the [`Iterator`](https://doc.rust-lang.org/std/iter/trait.Iterator.html) trait.

-There are some methods that consume an iterator, meaning they call the `next( )` method within their implemention.
+Some methods consume an iterator, meaning they call the `next( )` method within their implementation.
 An example is `.sum()`, which collectively adds all items by calling `next()` until the iterator has reached its end:

 ```rust
 let my_vec = vec![1, 2, 3, 4, 5];